-It could be that victims of love are victims of depleting love and not rewarding love, and not just losing a love.
-It often depends on who we give our love to - one at a time, is suggested.
-Fair, honest persons rather than meanies or dogs.
+It could be that victims of low and bad ideas are led into a depleting fare, and not rewarding love, for example.
+Some things depend on who we give our love to - one at a time, is suggested.
+Mind how love may knock a lot out of very gullible guys.

-Swami Satyeswarananda tells, for example, how Yogananda made kriya easier on the public kriya yoga by making big changes and modifications - and not knowing all the kriya techniques, like Navi Kriya either.
+Swami Satyeswarananda tells, for example, how Yogananda made big kriya changes and modifications - and that he had not been taught all the kriya techniques, like Navi Kriya either.

 Removing the practice of Talabya Kriya or Khecharimudra - which is a precondition for practicing the Thokar, Omkar Kriyas and Brahmayonimudra - completely changed the Kriya practice . . . an unproven, new approach with uncertain ... results.

 All can be attained by the first Kriya; only sincerity is needed.
 The After-effect-poise of Kriya and blissful addiction are there at the very first Kriya.
 Go on practicing Kriya.
-Satyeswarananda.
+[Satyeswarananda.
 Lahiri Mahasay's Personal Letters to Kriya Disciples, p.
-22
+22 (2)]